 Whether you’ve made the switch to a plant based diet for health, ethical or cultural reasons, it’s important to understand how this dietary change impacts your overall health and ensure you’re not missing out on any essential nutrients.

 What’s the difference between flexitarian and vegetarian?

 When it comes to vegetarianism, there are many different interpretations and approaches to the diet.
 Put simply, vegetarianism is best described as a diet that is predominantly plant food based and free of meat, poultry and fish.

-Flexitarianism on the other hand is a way of eating that is mostly vegetarian, with the occasional inclusion of meat, poultry and fish.
-The real beauty of flexitarianism is that it’s not strictly prescriptive at all – it’s totally up to you to choose how much meat you eat.
+A Flexitarian Diet on the other hand is a way of eating that is mostly vegetarian, with the occasional inclusion of meat, poultry and fish.
+The real beauty of flexitarianism is that it’s not prescriptive at all – it’s totally up to you to choose how much meat you eat.
 The basic principle is to be conscious of your diet, reduce your meat intake and increase your consumption of veggies, fruits, legumes, nuts and whole grains.
 Read why we choose to follow a Flexitarian Diet here.

 Why is protein so important?